 Since the early 60’s, the steel sculptures of Larry Griffis, Jr. and other international artists have been residing in the woods, fields and ponds of Griffis Sculpture Park.
 The 450-acre park, located eight miles from Ellicottville, in Ashford Hollow, NY, is not only a tremendous regional attraction, but it holds the distinction of being one of America’s largest and oldest sculpture parks.

 The park features over 250 large-scale sculptures dispersed through miles of hiking trails.
 Each sculpture was placed with the natural setting in mind, creating a truly unique experience between art and nature.

 There are actually two sections to Griffis Sculpture Park: The Rohr Hill area is characterized by towering sculptures set in the fields and woods just off the road.
 The Mill Valley area features both a smooth walking area, as well as miles of trails through a variety of terrain.
 Whether you have five minutes or five hours, one can always get a taste of the park.
 Round up the family, pack a picnic, and discover the beauty of Griffis Sculpture Park, open every day now through October.

 Griffis Sculpture Park is also an arts-in-education interactive learning environment where students of all ages experience the arts in a way not found anywhere else.
 The park offers educational tours, workshops and other programs to visitors each year.
-Head to www.griffispark.org for details.
+Head to www.griffispark.org

 ALLEGANY STATE PARK